 You may be able to get in by doing a Modern Apprenticeship, working towards Scottish Vocational Qualifications (SVQs).

-The City of Glasgow College offers a full time course at Higher National Diploma (HND) level in Digital Media.
-Entry requirements are Higher Art and Design or Graphic Communication plus English at National 5.
+The City of Glasgow College offers a full time course at Higher National Diploma (HND) level in Creative Printmaking.
+Entry requirements are Higher Art and Design plus English at National 5, or a relevant NC or NQ, such as Art and Design: Creative Printmaking.

 Some experience of using desktop publishing software would be an advantage.